Using a Delay to Manipulate Stereo Width

 Stereo wideners are all the rage nowadays.
 It seems that producers love to widen their mixes so as to afford a hyped stereo image.
 The idea is to give the listener an immersive experience with sounds that seem to move in 3D rather than 2D.
 However, one of the problems associated with too much widening is that of stereo field collapse.
 There comes a point whereby too much widening will result in a skewed stereo image where the middle information is lost and the sides collapse.

-Most stereo widening trickery incorporate the Haas Effect and the process we are going to explore is that of using a stereo delay to create width on a drum beat..
+Most stereo widening trickery incorporates the Haas Effect and the process we are going to explore is that of using a stereo delay to create width on a drum beat.

 The Haas effect, also known as the precedence effect, is a psychoacoustical effect described in 1949 by Helmut Haas that pertain to the localisation of sound sources.
 In a nutshell: when one sound is followed by another with a delay time of approximately 40 ms or less the two sounds are perceived as a single sound.